joldenb/wdi-orientation/README.md

 \* From 4:00pm to 5:00pm, the Instructors will be unavailable for questions or issues.

-A TA will be available every Monday, Tuesday, Wednesday, and Thursday from 5pm to 8pm unless there is a holiday or special event.
+A TA will be available every Monday, Tuesday, Wednesday, and Thursday from 530pm to 830pm unless there is a holiday or special event.
+On Tuesday, Wednesday, and Thursday, another helper will be available from 5pm to 6pm.
 Before asking the TA for help, please clarify your issue, using a GitHub issue (more on this later).

 Each module is usually a training section or a lab section.
 They'll run about 75 minutes each and then we'll have a quick break.
 If you need to step out of the room for a bathroom break or a phone call, feel free to during the class.